CloudVistA/semantic-IoT/README.md

 # open medical IoT

-Medical Internet of Things (mIoT) is an open-source mobile-first event-oriented architecture for medical device data streaming from the bedside to the cloud.
-This is comprised of (1) device data acquisition and management at the edge and (2) push-based synchronization and integrate to centralized cloud storage for online analytics.
+Open medical Internet of Things (mIoT) is an architecture for medical device data streaming from the bedside to the cloud.
+This is comprised of (1) device data acquisition and management at the edge with commodity hardware and (2) push-based synchronization and integrate to centralized cloud storage for online analytics.
+This design will evolve as discovery proceeds.

-### Design
+### Design Overview
 * Consumer-grade commodity hardware, interfaces, operating systems, protocols, databases, and standards
 * Commmodity open-source hardware  (Beaglebox, Arduino, ...)
 * Industry-standard mobile-first ports  (USB-C)